Loan-related data entry survey – final results (13 January 2024)

 Because of the channels used to circulate the survey, there’s a strong geographical bias to the sample:

 - 38% of responses came from the UK

 - Next were the United States with 19% and Germany with 16%

 - The remainder were distributed between a further 10 countries

 6. What is your museum’s annual operating budget?

 One respondent noted: ‘Don’t know about our operating budget.
 Just guessing.’

-- As we might expect, a third of our responses came from the largest museums – indicated by an annual operating budget of more than 10 million Euros or US dollars
+- As we might expect, a little over a third of our responses came from the largest museums – indicated by an annual operating budget of more than 10 million Euros or US dollars

-- Just under half were from museums with a budget of 5 million EUR / USD
+- Just over half were from museums with a budget of 5 million EUR / USD

-- Nearly 80% of responses came from museums with budgets greater than 1 million Euros or dollars
+- 80% of responses came from museums with budgets greater than 1 million Euros or dollars

 - Only 20% of responses came from museums with budgets less than 1 million Euros or dollars,